idanhalp/sumplete-solver/Documentation/Algorithm/Algorithm.md

 which happens scarcely.
 Moreover, since we scan in row-major order, columns are ignored until the last row is reached.
 The lax pruning makes solving (9 x 9) grids infeasible.
 In fact, medium level grids of such size can take 20 seconds to solve, while a masters level runs out of memory and SEGFAULTS.

+## Version II
+Since the first version is insufficient, we must find a way to intensify the pruning.

+There are few important observations:
+* A row with $n$ elements has $2^{n}$ configurations, and $2^{n}$ is not a large number (since $n\le9$ so $2^{n}\le512$).
+* It is unlikely that most of the configurations sum to the target.

+Now we can try to use those ideas in practice:

+### Algorithm
+Before scanning, we preprocess the input:
+For each row and each columns, we try all its subsets, and add all those who sum to the target ([valid subsets](valid_subsets_generation_documentation)) to a [trie](trie_documentation).

+Then starts the main algorithm: We scan the grid in row-major order, looking for an unassigned cell.

+If no such cell exists, all cells are filled and we found a solution.

+Otherwise we try including the cell.
+If including this cell is not a part of any valid subset of the current row or the current column we reached a dead end.
+If it is a valid subset of some valid row's configuration and column's configuration, we continue If it is, we continue scanning the grid and check if a solution is found.
+If it is not a valid subset or solution was not found we repeat the same process, this time discarding the cell in lieu of including it.

+If both keeping and discarding the cell fail, we reached a dead end and backtrack.

+### Analysis